susumuota/kaggleenv/README.md

 ## Remove containers, images and cache

-Basically `docker-compose up` and `docker-compose down` works well, but sometimes you may need to use these commands.
+Basically `docker-compose up` and `docker-compose down` work well, but sometimes you may need to use these commands.

 How to remove containers.
 See details [here](https://docs.docker.com/engine/reference/commandline/rm/).